-In the current COVID-19 environment sales teams are going to have to be more creative.
-How they supplement the loss of leads, not only in terms of the number of leads but also the quality.
+In the current COVID-19 environment sales teams are going to have to be more creative on how to supplement the loss of leads, not only in terms of the number of leads but also the quality.

-As we continue to lose opportunities for face-to-face meetings the gap needs to be filled.
-Using scalable, digital processes to help you set your product and its value apart from the rest.
+As we continue to lose opportunities for face-to-face meetings the gap needs to be filled with scalable, digital processes to help you set your product and its value apart from the rest.

-As buyers for instance, before we make a purchase decision, 60% of us rely on Word Of Mouth, friends, and social media, 49% on customer references, 47% on analyst reports and recommendations, and 44% on media articles (HubSpot Inbound Sales Report 2016).
+As buyers – before we make a purchase decision, 60% of us rely on Word Of Mouth, friends, and social media, 49% on customer references, 47% on analyst reports and recommendations, and 44% on media articles (HubSpot Inbound Sales Report 2016).